sdelamo/sergiodelamo.com/posts/generate-a-pdf-from-a-screenshot-automatically-with-hazel-and-automator.md

 ---
 title: Automatically generate a PDF from a Screenshot
-summary: Combine Hazel and Automator to do it.
-banner_image: (optional) is the URL of an image to use as a banner. author.name: Sergio del Amo author.url: https://sergiodelamo.com/me.html author.avatar: https://images.sergiodelamo.com/smallavatar.png
+summary: Combine Hazel and Automator to do it. author.name: Sergio del Amo author.url: https://sergiodelamo.com/me.html author.avatar: https://images.sergiodelamo.com/smallavatar.png